EECS150/project_skeleton_fa21/spec/checkpoint1.md

 \subsection{Matrix Multiply}
 \label{mmult}
-To check the correctness and performance of your processor we have provided a benchmark in \verb|software/mmult/| which performs matrix multiplication.
+To check the correctness and performance of your processor we have provided a benchmark in `software/mmult/` which performs matrix multiplication.
 You should be able to load it into your processor in the same way as loading the echo program.

 This program computes $S=AB$, where $A$ and $B$ are 64$\times$64 matrices.
 The program will print a checksum and the counters discussed in Section ~\ref{mmio}.
-The correct checksum is \verb|0001f800|.
+The correct checksum is `0001f800`.
 If you do not get this, there is likely a problem in your CPU with one of the instructions that is used by the BIOS but not mmult.

 The matrix multiply program requires that the stack pointer and the offset of the .text segment be set properly, otherwise the program will not execute properly.

-The stack pointer (set in \verb|start.s|) should start near the top of DMEM to avoid corrupting the program instructions and data.
+The stack pointer (set in `start.s`) should start near the top of DMEM to avoid corrupting the program instructions and data.
-It should be set to \verb|0x1000fff0| and the stack grows downwards.
+It should be set to `0x1000fff0` and the stack grows downwards.

-The .text segment offset (set in \verb|mmult.ld|) needs to accommodate the full set of instructions and static data (three 64$\times$64 matrices) in the mmult binary.
+The .text segment offset (set in `mmult.ld`) needs to accommodate the full set of instructions and static data (three 64$\times$64 matrices) in the mmult binary.
-It should be set to the base of DMEM: \verb|0x10000000|.
+It should be set to the base of DMEM: `0x10000000`.

 The program will also output the values of your instruction and cycle counters (in hex).
 These can be used to calculate the CPI for this program.